Sanjay-Gouda/astra-invest-assignment/README.md

 # astrainvest-task
 This project is built using **Next.js** and **TypeScript**, with **React Query** for data fetching and state management.
 It leverages **MUI 6** for UI components and styling, supporting both light and dark themes with MUI’s inbuilt theme pattern.

-# Project Name

-A [Next.js] and [TypeScript] based web application designed for efficient data management, state handling, and user experience.
-This project utilizes the latest web technologies to ensure high performance, a rich design, and smooth user interactions.

 ## Tech Stack